 - The iTHRIV Pilot Translational and Clinical Studies (PTC) Program is a core component of the NIH-funded Clinical and Translational Sciences Award, “The integrated Translational Health Research Institute of Virginia (iTHRIV): Using Data to Improve Health.”
 The goal of the iTHRIV PTC Program is to help teams transition from early-stage seed grants and proof-of-concept studies to externally funded translational research and clinical application.
 The iTHRIV PTC Program is particularly interested in funding projects related to data science and those that involve collaboration across the iTHRIV partner institutions Inova, the University of Virginia, Virginia Tech and Carilion Clinic.

-- The iTHRIV Community Organization & Research/Academic Institution Partnership supports community-based research projects that may address a wide range of health-related topics, including any health outcomes, or social determinants of health such as economic development, education, etc.
+- The iTHRIV Community Seed Grant Program supports community-based research projects that may address a wide range of health-related topics, including any health outcomes, or social determinants of health such as economic development, education, etc.

 School of Medicine